weakish/weakish.github.com/dive-into/gitmoji.md

 | 💩 | `:poop:` | dirty | n/a |
 | 🥚 | `:egg:` | Easter eggs | n/a |

+## Features

+- Only 13 types.

+    Do not need to open gitmoji.dev in the browser before writing a commit message.

+- Only use emojis with a short emoji code (less than five characters).

+    Commit message title is recommended to be less than 50 characters.

+- Most emojis have corresponding types in Angular convention.

+- Looks good and comprehensible in plain text.

+    Friendlier for unfancy terminals and acceptable (I hope) for emoji haters.

 ## Intersection between gitmoji and Atom style guide

 * 🎨 `:art:` when improving the format/structure of the code